 Taking some time out from a busy stressful day, even for ten minutes, will leave you feeling energised and refreshed.

-Regardless of your activity level, adding walks into your everyday life will bring a number of benefits to your health and wellbeing.
-It is easy to do and will contribute towards your health and weight loss goals.
+Regardless of your activity level, adding walks into your everyday life will bring several benefits to your health and wellbeing.
+It is easy to do and will contribute to your health and weight loss goals.